coopernurse/node-pool/README.md

 ## Example

+### Step 1 - Create pool using a factory object

     // Create a MySQL connection pool with
-    // a max of 10 connections and a 30 second max idle time var poolModule = require('generic-pool');
+    // a max of 10 connections, a min of 2, and a 30 second max idle time var poolModule = require('generic-pool');
     var pool = poolModule.Pool({
         name     : 'mysql',